illtown/pl33t/README.md

 Pl33t then introduces new level of abstraction - segments, which are the building blocks for these left, centre and right format options.
 The process of configuring status lines looks like this:
   * define segments and its parameters
   * fill `@pl33t-status-(left|centre|right)-segments` variables with comma-separated lists of segment names.
-For status lines other than the default you must add `-lineX-` prefix, where X is in 1-4 range.
+For status lines other than the default you must add `-lineX-` to the variable name (like in status-format[1] content shown above), where X is in 1-4 range.
 ### segments
 Each segment consists of 3 variables:
   * `@pl33t-status-segment-<name>-content`.
 Defines the segment content
   * `@pl33t-status-segment-<name>-separator`.
-Segment separator settings consisting of 2 parameters: direction and shape
+Segment separator settings consisting of 2 parameters:
+    * direction.
+Defines left and right segment's separator directions.
+Direction string is searched for words 'left' and 'right' and whether they are seen at the beginning or end of the string.
+For example, `left` and `left-left` are equivalents.
+    * shape.
+One word parameter, e.g. triangle. complete list of shapes may be found at the bottom of [variables.sh](scripts/variables.sh) (pl33t_pl_* variables).
   * `@pl33t-status-segment-<name>-style`.
 Corresponds to tmux style settings.

 You may choose any segment name you want as long as it gets referenced under `@pl33t-status-*-segments` variables.